So! The first phase of the Groove Child® Toolkit pilot at Mudeford Infants School is over…but the mission is not quite over.

 Kate began with a Superhero themed warm up, imaginatively linking some of the stretches to ‘Spiderman web-spinning’ and ‘spine rolls for bendy ‘Mr Incredible’ and leading on to different Superhero jumps.
 The children were immediately engaged in the theme and already starting to add their own style to the movement.

 Just 5 minutes in and the warm up had already gone above and beyond, creatively!

-What followed in the session involved a confidence building exercise that all the children participated in, and a follow the leader movement game where children volunteered and had chance to be in Mrs Jennings shoes at the front of the room, leading the class through different Superhero movements.
+What followed in the session involved a confidence building exercise that all the children participated in, and a follow-the-leader movement game where children volunteered and had chance to be in Mrs Jennings place at the front of the room, leading the class through different Superhero movements.

 This all led to the children collaborating in pairs to share their creations with the group.
 As the children sat patiently and awaited their turn they were encouraged to observe and be good audience members for one another.

 What was really great to see was that ALL the children were fully motivated and engaged, and most wanted to volunteer and show their ideas throughout the session.

 For the final part of the session the children learnt the SUPERHERO Dance, a set age-appropriate choreography, using specially created music for the Groove Child toolkit by Fraser Bennett of Freeze Records.

 QUICK introduction to Fraser…